Genymobile/scrcpy/doc/audio.md

 Many sources are available:

  - `output` (default): forwards the whole audio output, and disables playback on the device (mapped to [`REMOTE_SUBMIX`](https://developer.android.com/reference/android/media/MediaRecorder.AudioSource#REMOTE_SUBMIX)).
- - `playback`: captures the audio playback (Android apps can opt-out, so the whole output is not necessarily captured).
+ - `playback`: captures the audio playback (only for Android 13 and above, Android apps can opt-out, so the whole output is not necessarily captured).
  - `mic`: captures the microphone (mapped to [`MIC`](https://developer.android.com/reference/android/media/MediaRecorder.AudioSource#MIC)).
  - `mic-unprocessed`: captures the microphone unprocessed (raw) sound (mapped to [`UNPROCESSED`](https://developer.android.com/reference/android/media/MediaRecorder.AudioSource#UNPROCESSED)).
  - `mic-camcorder`: captures the microphone tuned for video recording, with the same orientation as the camera if available (mapped to [`CAMCORDER`](https://developer.android.com/reference/android/media/MediaRecorder.AudioSource#CAMCORDER)).